Winona State University

-- Nationally ranked: Winona State University is ranked as the second public institution in Minnesota by U.S. News & World Report, has been listed among the “Best in the Midwest” by The Princeton Review for nine years in a row and has been recognized as one of America’s 100 Best College Buys for 17 consecutive years.
+- Nationally ranked: WSU is ranked as the second public institution in Minnesota by U.S. News & World Report, has been listed among the “Best in the Midwest” by The Princeton Review for nine years in a row and has been recognized as one of America’s 100 Best College Buys for 17 consecutive years.

-- Academically focused: Winona State University offers 83 academic majors, 10 preprofessional options, nine master’s options and one doctoral program at its campuses in Winona and Rochester.
+- Academically focused: WSU offers 83 academic majors, 10 preprofessional options, nine master’s options and one doctoral program at its campuses in Winona and Rochester.